ctn008/RF_SurveyTool/RfCapture.md

 ### 5.2 Algorithm to calculate the signal magnitude and adjust gains
 How to compare 2 signal blocks and tell whether the signal level increases or decreases?
 What is the rate of change?
 How to check whether signal clipping is encountered ?
+Let take a samples block of 16*16384 bytes:
+- 16*16384 bytes = ~50ms = ~1 frame -> 1 TS = 4 * 16384 --> 1/16 TS = 4096 bytes.
+- time duration of 4096 bytes = 2048 samples = 2048/2560000 = 0.8 milisecond
+- So if we decide to take a sample block of 4096, then we will have 2048 I-samples + 2048 Q-samples.
+Question is whether we can combine both I&Q samples together in evaluating signal amplitude?
+Or separately evaluate I & Q, or need to compute signal magnitude for evaluation ?
+Let go for the worst case of calculating signal power. dBm gain is measure of power?
+3dB increase double the power, but signal magnitude only increases 1.4 times.
+- But we care only about clipping, i.e if the signal is in danger range or not ?
+So why do we need to compute power ?
+- In any case, need to have sample data for analysis.
+So will collect data at FM 98MHz band.
+***HOW TO COLLECT SAMPLES FOR ANALYSIS ?***
+  + FM band 98MHz.
+The signal nature of Tetra digital and FM analogue may be different.
+  + Simulate Tetra signal channels using Pluto transmitter.

 ### 5.3 Determine the suitable BYTES_READ_SIZE
 Assumption: downlink RF signals don't change abruptly ?
 Not like DMO signal, where it change over burst duration ~ 56ms.
+From analysis in 5.2, it is likely we will take read size of 4096 bytes.
+Need to test how the system behave.

 ### 5.4 Calculate location coordinates from the received GPS data
+For every second, receive different GPS data from 03 networks.
+So how to calculate to get the most accurate location coordinates?
+How about in case of GPS loss?
+What kind of gyro data shall be at output ?